 My research revolves around the difficulties of understanding evolution and how these difficulties interact with peoples' perceptions of the natural world, i.e., how they impact the effectiveness of environmental and ecology education.
 In particular, I am examining ways to enhance learning in these disciplines across several age groups from middle school students to pre and in-service teachers.
 My biological research focuses on the systematics and biology of spiders, especially south temperate and basal groups.

-Regenerative medicine and the genetics that underlie diseases of bones and joints.
+Heather Coan, Ph.D., Regenerative medicine and genetics related to diseases of bones and joints.

 Beverly Collins, Ph.D., Plant Community Ecology